cogtoolslab/photodraw_cogsci2021/README.md

 # Visual communication of object concepts at different levels of abstraction

+Project investigating our ability to produce drawings of specific entities (e.g., "Garfield") as well as general categories (e.g., "cat").

 This is an example of how a cogtoolslab project repo should be organized.

 It contains several subdirectories that will contain standard elements of almost every project: